-These pieces from our archive reflect on abortion’s troubled past and increasingly uncertain future—dissecting the morality and the medicine, comparing the U.S. context to that of India and Islam, and exposing its role in the broader politics of reproduction, gender, and inequality.
+These pieces from our archive reflect on abortion’s troubled past and increasingly uncertain future—dissecting the morality and the medicine, comparing the U.S. context to that of other nations, and exposing its role in the broader politics of reproduction, gender, and inequality.

 Abortion: Whose Right?

 In an archival forum from 1995, moral philosopher Thompson (famous for her ‘unconscious violinist’ thought experiment) turns to the idea of rights, arguing that “the idea that a fetus has rights cannot be bypassed as nonsense.
 We have to take it seriously.”

 by Maureen Paul

 “Life before Roe.
 I was a teenager back then, pregnant and desperate.
 Too terrified to make the midnight trip to the back alley with a password and hundreds of dollars.
 The pain and violence of carrying a pregnancy to term against my will.”